Copyright © 2026 Wasteflex Pty Ltd. All rights reserved.

 Plastic Recycling

 Plastic waste is generated across almost every business environment, from packaging and logistics materials to everyday operational use.
-While some plastics can be included in co-mingled recycling, many require dedicated handling to ensure they are properly recovered.
+While some plastics can be included in commingled recycling, many require dedicated handling to ensure they are properly recovered.

 Plastic recycling services provide a structured way to manage both rigid and soft plastics, helping reduce landfill volumes and improve overall recycling outcomes.